StevenTammen/bibledocs.org/content/longer-topical-studies/second-baptist-spring-2023-romans-study/_index.md

 God removing restraint from those choosing a path of rebellion is basically synonymous with Him removing His blessings of insight/understanding from them.
 These things---cf. the human conscience---are gifts God gives humanity out of His great Mercy and Grace, not because He must.
 But when people turn away from Him, He merely removes some of these blessings He would not need to give us to begin with.
 Without these blessings He gives, we would *all* be in this sorry state of blindness, lacking the ability to understand even the most basic of spiritual truths.
 Praise be to God that He only removes His insight from us if that is well and truly what we have decided in our heart of hearts that we want, and never for any other reason!

-In any case, we might also rephrase what we have been talking about to be something like "God removes His blessings of general insight and accurate spiritual appraisal in the cases of wayward creatures, so that they are cognitively able to make the choices that they truly wish to make, insane as they may be in reality."
+In any case, we might rephrase what we have been talking about to be something like "God removes His blessings of general insight and accurate spiritual appraisal from wayward creatures, so that they are able to make the choices that they truly wish to make, insane as they may be in reality."
 And so it is that when Jesus literally raised people from the dead, still those witnessing such a miracle did not believe, not even with the irrefutable evidence right before their eyes. *God* made it so that they would not believe---through His removal of His insight.
 When their eyes became blinded and their ears closed up, it was not because God withheld the truth from those who wanted it; rather, because people did not want the truth, God merely gave them over to their choice.
 This is what is really going on in Matthew 13:13-15.

-Hyper-Calvinists take all this the wrong way and say that this is all God controlling who is saved and who isn't, but in fact that is entirely backwards.
+Calvinists take all this the wrong way and say that this is all God controlling who is saved and who isn't, but in fact that is entirely backwards.
 That is, God does not harden people's hearts such that they don't want the truth, but people don't want the truth such that God is compelled to harden their hearts (=remove His restraint/remove His insight) so that they aren't forced---by the clear logic of a level-headed appraisal without such hardness of heart---into acknowledging the truth.
 God stifles spiritual insight in or even completely removes spiritual insight from those who do not want to believe, such that even the clearest, most irrefutable evidence appears to them as no more than foolish nonsense (cf. 1 Corinthians 1:18).
 Think about that for a second!

 {{% note %}}

 The wording here can be a bit tricky if we aren't careful.
-When we say "God hardens someone heart" (with God as the subject of the active verb of hardening), we *must* specify exactly what we mean by that, else we risk causing misunderstandings (e.g., that God is somehow causally responsible for unbelief and/or evil).
+When we say "God hardens someone heart" (with God as the subject of this active verb), we *must* specify exactly what we mean by that, else we risk causing misunderstandings (e.g., that God is somehow causally responsible for unbelief and/or evil).
 Here are a couple ways of framing these concepts that I personally find helpful in elucidating the correct teachings:

 1) God hardens the hearts only of those who want their hearts to be hardened.
 2) Let's say that going down a path of spiritual hardness is like driving a car off a cliff.
-Then God does not pick up someone's car and drop it off the side of the cliff, but simply removes the guardrails that had been there before, and then the person in question drives over the side all on their own
+Then God does not pick up someone's car and drop it off the side of the cliff, but simply removes the guardrails that had been there before, and then the person in question drives over the side all on their own.

-So it is best to view hardness of heart as removal of restraint/insight according to someone's free will request, rather than God actively causing someone to become hardened to the truth (as if the person's will had nothing to do with it).
+So it is best to view hardness of heart as removal of restraint/insight according to someone's free will request, rather than God actively causing someone to become hardened to the truth (as if the person's free will had nothing to do with it).

 {{% /note %}}

 There will come a time when God will remove the veil, remove the hardness by which He allows humanity to deceive itself, and thereby reject Him.
 At that time, "every knee will bow, and every tongue will confess" (cf. Isaiah 45:23; Romans 14:11; Philippians 2:10-11).
-(Note, this does not teach Universalism.
+(Note: this does not teach Universalism.
 Instead, it is more along the lines of hitting the back of an unwilling prisoner's knees to make him bow before the King.
 On that Great Day of Days, people will be powerless to deny the truth, and the weight of it will force out an acknowledgement of God's Righteous Authority, completely against their will).
 The only reason why people aren't forced to their knees in the present---overwhelmed by the sheer Majesty of the Almighty---is because He hardens their hearts according to their desire to not be with Him.

 So to bring us full circle, God never gives up on us.
 The door is always open if we would but turn to Him (compare the parable of the prodigal son).
 But He will also let us freely toss Him aside without cognitive dissonance or discomfort---if it is what we decide we truly want---since He will harden our hearts ever more if we continually choose against Him.
 And *that* is a most sobering thought indeed.
 May we ever choose to submit to Him rather than forcing Him to harden our hearts!

-##### What about when God gives people no more chances?
+###### What about when God gives people no more chances? {#romans-1-what-about-when-god-gives-people-no-more-chances}

 For example, when coming into the Promised Land, the Israelites were commanded to kill the Canaanites down to man, woman, and child (cf. the book of Joshua).
 Those people no longer had any more chances to turn back and repent.
 So too when God rained fire down upon Sodom and Gomorrah (Genesis chapters 18-19).
 And this will also be true when Jesus Christ returns again in glory to slaughter the armies of antichrist (Revelation 19:11-21).